-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Let's listen to Vice Admiral Mark Fox, who is commander of the U.S. Navy's 5th Fleet.

-As they responded to the gunfire, reaching and boarding the Quest, the U.S. sailors discovered that all four hostages had been shot by their captors.
+MARK FOX: As they responded to the gunfire, reaching and boarding the Quest, the U.S. sailors discovered that all four hostages had been shot by their captors.
 Despite immediate steps to provide life-saving care, all four of the American hostages died of their wounds.

-The Quest, the name of the ship, was owned by Jean and Scott Adam.
+INSKEEP: The Quest, the name of the ship, was owned by Jean and Scott Adam.
 They were a couple from California.
 They'd been sailing around the world since December 2004.
 It is said that they had a yacht full of Bibles.

-It's MORNING EDITION, from NPR News.
+G: It's MORNING EDITION, from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.